Frequently Asked Questions (FAQ)¶

 Q: What is LightRFT?¶

-A: LightRFT (Light Reinforcement Fine-Tuning) is an advanced reinforcement learning framework for fine-tuning Large Language Models (LLMs) and Vision-Language Models (VLMs).
-It provides efficient and scalable RLHF training with support for multiple algorithms and distributed training strategies.
+A: LightRFT (Light Reinforcement Fine-Tuning) is an advanced reinforcement learning framework designed for the reinforcement fine-tuning of Large Language Models (LLMs) and Vision-Language Models (VLMs).
+It supports multiple models, algorithms, distributed training strategies, and inference engines, providing efficient and scalable RLHF and RLVR training capabilities.

 Q: What are the main differences between LightRFT and OpenRLHF?¶